Yimro/micropython-iot-camera/README.md

 Deprecated but working.
 C++ sketch for ESP32-CAM.
 It captures frames, sends them over UART to Pico W. Written in C++.

+### MQTT-Publisher-pico-micropython-UART
+Deprecated.
+Scripts for Raspberry Pico W controlling a Camera and receiving images via UART.

 ## External libraries needed: